 However, high humidity levels in your home can cause condensation to continuously form.
 If you notice this happening, check for humidity stains on the walls.
 High humidity levels need to be taken seriously – not only can they damage your pipes, roof, and exterior walls, but they can also lead to mould.
 An excessively damp basement can cause high humidity levels, so be sure to check!

 Start by checking the humidity level of your home using a hygrometer.
-If you have an air exchanger, check if it has a dehumidifying function; this will make it regulate humidity levels automatically.
-However, if high humidity levels are being caused by a leak in the basement, the roof, or the walls, it must be fixed at the source to avoid causing structural issues.
+If you have an air exchanger, check if it has a dehumidifying function.
+If it does, it can regulate humidity levels automatically.
+That said, if high humidity levels are being caused by a leak in the basement, the roof, or the walls, it must be fixed at the source to avoid structural issues.
 This may require major renovations.

 The table below shows the recommended humidity levels for outdoor temperatures during winter.

 During the winter months, sometimes you’ll see ice form at the bottom of your window.
 Apart from high humidity levels, this can be caused by poor window installation.
 To save on costs, some homeowners opt for retrofit installation – it’s less labour intensive and preserves the existing look of a home.
 However, if the frame isn’t properly resealed, cold air will leak into it and cause ice to form.
 To avoid this window problem, ensure that it’s in good condition and sealed correctly.

 Window casings seal the window frame to the house, blocking cold air from entering your home.
 If you feel a cold air current when you put your hand near the window frame, your window casing might be damaged.
 Leaky windows cause higher heating bills; your home’s heating energy can escape through them.
 If your windows are still in good condition, you can address this by correctly caulking your casings.